kennywall/import-test/_posts/2011-04-30-bound-document-printer-with-boxnet-and-mimeo-connect.md

 With this bound document printer you can public books, magazines, newsletters, reports and many other types of bound documents.
 You can build any custom bound document with your Mimeo.com account, with specific binding, paper, folds, covers, and much more.
 Then merge this document with any multi-page document from Box..net
-Any company can build a Box.net Cloud Printer and publish to the OpenBox directory, to allow commercial printing using Mimeo.com  You can dowload a complete library of PHP code samples for integrating Box.net with Mimeo.com at Github.</p>
+Any company can build a Box.net Cloud Printer and publish to the OpenBox directory, to allow commercial printing using Mimeo.com  You can dowload a complete library of PHP code samples for integrating Box.net with Mimeo.com at Github.
-<center><p><a href="http://apievangelist.com/2011/04/30/bound-document-printer-with-box-net-and-mimeo-connect/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>